Great Rebellion of 1817–1818: Leadership

-The 'Great Liberation War'
+Great Liberation War

 The Uwa-Wellassa Uprising was launched by Keppetipola Disawe.
 With the exceptions of Molligoda and Ekneligoda, many chiefs joined the uprising.
 The fighters captured Matale and Kandy before Keppetipola fell ill and was captured and beheaded by the British.
 His skull was abnormal — as it was wider than usual — and was sent to Britain for testing.
 It was returned to Sri Lanka after independence and now rests in the Kandyan Museum.
 The uprising failed due to a number of reasons.
 It was not well-planned by the leaders.
 The areas controlled by some pro-British chiefs provided easy transport routes for British supplies.
 Wilbawe, who was said to have a claim to the Sinhalese throne, was found not to have any relation.

 Aftermath

 The rebellion led to the British colonial government to adopt a scorched earth policy in order to suppress it.
 This included the killing of cattle and other livestock, the destruction of private property (including homes and stocks of salt) and the burning of rice paddies.
+In the rebellion, more than 10,000 Sinhalese were killed.
 In addition to the scorched earth policies, the colonial government also confiscated properties owned by insurgents.